rfulkerson/25spring1400/Lecture_22/README.md

 When provided with an argument, such as `split('?')` in [Q2.py](Q2.py), Python will return results for something on both sides of the delimiter, since a delimiter separates tokens.
 So if the delimeter is at the beginning or end of a string, there will be an empty string that is generated in the list at the front or the back of the list.

-We worked through a couple of questions from [Lecture 21](../Lecture_21) and then worked through the first seven questions of this lecture.
+We worked through the first seven questions of this lecture.
 These quesions covered topics from the correct use of `split()` and `join()` to working through some basic list-related questions.
+We then continued our discussion about different ways you can use AI for class.

 ## The topics for this lecture were: